Australasian College of Emergency Medicine

 The Foundation’s work reaches millions of people in local communities through sporting clubs, workplaces, health care settings and schools, offering educational information, alcohol and other drug prevention programs and advocating for strong and healthy communities.

-The Australian Drug Foundation runs the national Good Sports program, which is helping thousands of community sports clubs to protect their members from alcohol related harm.
+The Alcohol and Drug Foundation runs the national Good Sports program, which is helping thousands of community sports clubs to protect their members from alcohol related harm.

 We are proudly independent and not-for-profit.